LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Go to <http://mono-project.com>.

 #.
 Look for the Mono downloads link.
-You want to get the latest *stable*
+Link on OS-X.
-   version of Mono for OS X. For this class, you need version 2.10 or later, though preferably 3.2.4 or later.
+   You want to get the latest *stable* version of Mono for OS X. For this class, you need version 2.10 or later, though preferably 3.2.4 or later.

 #.
-You may see a link to download *Runtime* or *SDK*.
-Make sure you select **SDK**.
+They remind you to get Mono, and provide a link, but you should already have it.

 #.
-For OS X, the SDK is distributed as a DMG disk image.
+For OS X, the Xamarin Studio SDK is distributed as a DMG disk image.
 You'll need
    to download this image and double-click it.
 Open the image and run the installer.
 Administrative privileges are required to run the installer, so if you do not know this information, please stop